Patient and Public Involvement Opportunities

 The Secure Anonymised Information Linkage (SAIL) databank focus on anonymising and linking routinely collected data to help develop health and care research.
 To help them build and sustain public trust their Consumer Panel play a key role.
 As well as providing ideas on engaging with the public they advise on bids through approval processes, review information for a lay audience, offer advice on how to recruit reps to study steering groups and much more.

 The Consumer Panel have an ongoing recruitment process and are looking to ensure they have a range of people with different perspectives involved.
-You can get in touch with the Swansea based team at firstname.lastname@example.org
+If you’re based in Wales and are interested in getting involved, you can get in touch with the Swansea based team at firstname.lastname@example.org

 Diversity and Inclusion